An overview of attachments in Small Improvements

 Attachments to Employee Profiles

-Both the employee and HR are able to add attachments to an employee’s user profile.
+Employees, HR Admins and Assistants, and the employee's direct manager are able to add attachments to an employee’s user profile.
 Uploading files such as an employee’s role description and a get-to-know-me document make for a more complete overview of the individual.

 Employees can access attachments from their profiles directly from the Helpful Resources sidebar when viewing other content in the application (e.g., while writing notes in a 1:1 meeting with their manager).

 Attachments in Performance Reviews

 Both the employee, managers, and HR admins can add attachments directly to the performance review.
 This enables feedback conversations to be enhanced with outside content that doesn't easily fit into other review questions but can be directly accessed on the review itself.

 - One example is the ability to attach previous paper-based reviews that you have from previous years before using Small Improvements.
 If you’ve previously used Google Docs or Word to document a review, you can attach this data to the new performance review in Small Improvements so everything is contained in one place.

 - Employees can add projects and other feedback/reviews to support their self-assessment.
 If your team is working out of multiple online tools, it’s great to be able to export data in those tools and attach to their assessment come review time.

 - A sales team member may have a quarterly sales report that can be attached for that review, including any feedback they’ve gained from clients.

 - Your inventory team may have a cost or revenue analysis from the last quarter by team members, and the manager could use this as a part of the review discussion by attaching and addressing in the document.

 - Greater record keeping: if your team is utilizing performance improvement plans, you can attach the document as part of the review so it’s clear that the plan is tied directly to that assessment.